 A native of Memphis, Frank Morris began private training at an early age in the atelier of noted painter Paul Penczner.
 He went on to earn a fine arts degree with honors from The University of Memphis.
 He continued his Post Baccalaureate studies at the prestigious Art Center College of Design in Los Angeles, California.

-His work hangs in private collections and corporate board rooms, and his paintings have been reproduced in magazines such as Newsweek and New York Magazine, where he was asked to paint luminaries such as Ronald Reagan and Jimmy Carter, First Ladies Nancy Reagan and Rosalynn Carter, Hamilton Jordan and the Shah of Iran.
+His work hangs in private collections and corporate board rooms, and his paintings have been reproduced in magazines such as Newsweek and New York Magazine, where he was asked to paint luminaries such as Ronald Reagan, Jimmy Carter, First Ladies Nancy Reagan and Rosalynn Carter, Hamilton Jordan, and the Shah of Iran.
 In Memphis, his official portrait of Former Mayor Dick Hackett hangs in the gallery at City Hall.